skagedal/skagedal.github.io/_posts/2018-08-23-collection-view-tetris.markdown

 For all the fun, [see the source on Github](https://github.com/skagedal/SKRBatchUpdates).
 The color literals?
 Unfortunately, they do not look as awesome in Github as they do in Xcode, and I don't really recommend the use of them.
 Nor do I recommend that you use a UICollectionView for your next game.
 I do recommend having fun with things.

+## Update

+Also see the [Tetris Diffing Competition](https://skagedal.github.io/2018/09/28/tetris-diffing-competition.html) for a comparison on how other frameworks handle this task.